zenhack/docker-spk/README.md

 ...to use the image `<image-name>`, fetched from a running Docker daemon.

-This will create an `.spk` file, with the name derived from the app name and version defined in `sandstorm-manifest.capnp`.
+This will skip the build step and just create the `.spk`.

 You can also use `docker save` to fetch the image manually and specify the file name via `-imagefile`: